What is stress?

 Step outside during your lunch break, or visit a local park at the weekend.

-5. Tune Out and Recharge
+5. Tune out and recharge

 Distraction can be healthy when it helps your brain rest.
 Lose yourself in something you love, a book, a podcast, music, or a creative hobby.
 It allows your mind to reset and can shift your perspective on what’s worrying you.